 Perth Family Law Grandparent’s & Grandchildren’s Rights

-This usually is not in the childrens’ best interests.
-Unless there are risk factors and other special circumstances family law in Western Australia will want to ensure that children know and spend time with their grandparents.
+Generally, It is not in the children’s best interests to hinder contact with their grandparents.
+Unless there are risk factors and other unusual circumstances.
+Family law in Western Australia tries to protect the bond between grandparents and children.
+The courts try to ensure that children get to know and spend time with their grandparents.

-Grandparents can assist in providing for the needs of their grandchildren including their physical, emotional and intellectual needs both during separation and divorce and post separation.
+Grandparents can assist in providing for the needs of their grandchildren.
+This includes their physical and emotional needs.
+This is vital during separation, divorce and post-separation.

-Grandparents can and do help their grandchildren maintain connections after separation and to learn about their family history and culture.
-Sometimes the assistance of an understanding family lawyer is important in this process.
+Grandparents can and do help their grandchildren maintain connections after separation.
+This can include learning about their family history and culture.
+Sometimes the assistance of a family lawyer is important in this process.

-Grandparents are aware of the responsibilities of parenthood as they have been parents themselves and they are willing to assist as much as they can and give that bit extra when children are going though family breakdown.
+Grandparents are aware of the responsibilities of parenthood as they have been parents themselves.
+They often assist as much as they can and give that bit extra when children there are tough times for families.

-Grandparents listen to their granchilren and communicate with them – they understand the effects of change in children’s’ lives and maintain a close and stable relationship with their grandchilren as they go through the very vulnerable process of adapting to the changes that separation and divorce sadly brings.
+Grandparents listen to their grandchildren and communicate with them.
+They understand the effects of changes in children’s lives and maintain a close and stable relationship.
+This is important as they go through the process of adapting to the changes that separation and divorce brings.

-Are your grandchildren’s best interests being met?
+Are your grandchildren’s best interests met?
 Do you get to spend time with your grandchildren on a regular basis?
-If not we can help you to resolve this.
+If not, we can help you to resolve this.